kernc/HackerGameJS/DOCS.md

 - set : function - callback when task is initialized
 - unset : function - callback when task is destroyed
 - points : number - points user can achieve with this task
+- bonus : function - add a callback to check if bonus should be added

 Constructor for Task object.